William Ashbury Buchanan

-William Francis Asbury Buchanan (2 July 1876 - 12 July 1954) was a Canadian journalist, newspaper publisher and politician from Alberta.
+William Francis Asbury Buchanan (2 July 1876 - 12 July 1954) was a Canadian journalist, newspaper publisher and politician.

 Early life

 William Francis Asbury Buchanan was born on 2 July 1876, at South Monaghan, Northumberland and Durham County, Ontario, one of seven children to Reverend William Buchanan and Mary Rebecca Pendrie Buchanan.
 He was given two middle names derived from Rev. Francis Asbury, the first bishop of the Methodist Episcopal Church to be consecrated in America.
 Buchanan took an early interest in journalism, with his first article published by Brighton's Weekly Ensign at the age of thirteen.

 Buchanan began his career in journalism in 1893 working for The Peterborough Examiner which he was affiliated with for a three year period, he also worked on the editorial staff for The Peterboro Review until 1898.
 He later was employed as the city editor of the Toronto Telegram until 1903.
 He served as secretary of the Ontario Hockey Association prior to 1903, when succeeded by W. A. Hewitt.

 Buchanan was the managing director of the journal in St. Thomas from 1903 until 1905.
 He left Ontario in 1905 and moved west to Alberta and purchased the Lethbridge Weekly Herald.
 He attempted, unsuccessfully, to turn the paper into a daily in 1907 but it soon resumed a weekly publishing schedule.
 Buchanan was also named the first librarian of the Alberta Legislature in 1906.

 Buchanan married Alma Maude Freeman in 1904 and had two children together, Donald and Hugh.